 Tom’s cases often raise European Union/human rights points and he has argued a number of cases in the Court of Justice of the European Union.
 For example, he appeared in the CJEU on behalf of the UK Government in the Robinson-Steele, Marshalls Clay and FNV v The Netherlands cases which raised, under Article 7 of the Working Time Directive, various issues in relation to the right to annual paid leave.
 He was also instructed on behalf of the employees in Alemo Herron v Parkwood Leisure, a case under the Acquired Rights Directive.

 His sports law practice tends to overlap with the other areas of his work.
 It involves commercial/employment disputes between sports players, their agents and sports organisations.
 Tom has experience of sports disciplinary work.
 He also successfully defended Liverpool Football Club against a challenge to the disabled seating arrangements at Anfield brought by a disabled Birmingham City supporter and he advised Manchester City Football Club in its dispute with Carlos Tevez over his alleged refusal to take to the field against Bayern Munich.
+He also sits as an arbitrator in sports cases.

 What the Directories say: